 Phase one will involve African-American production professionals, with accompanying public workshops open to all.
 Phase two will team up filmmakers from varied backgrounds.

-Led by noted film producer Effie Brown, the comprehensive program will consist of a series of training and other sessions from September 2018 to April 2019 for registered participants.
-It will explore key elements of the industry, including financing, pitching, legal, logistics, agents, DIY distribution, and more.
+Led by noted film producer Effie Brown, the comprehensive program consisted of a series of training and other sessions from September 2018 to May 2019 for registered participants, exploring key elements of the industry, including financing, pitching, legal, logistics, agents, DIY distribution, and more.
 Giving South Carolina filmmakers and other production professionals the tools to succeed in the industry and a pragmatic understanding of the standards and professionalism necessary for that to occur.
 The program culminated in a WIDE ANGLE Pitch Conference with a panel of industry executives in May 2019; check out photos of the event here, and more info on the Pitch Conference and other workshops at this link.

 Wide Angle is free for South Carolina residents.
 The program is tailored for South Carolina filmmakers and other production professionals creating independent film work and other content, and are ready to take their talent and work to an international level.
-Sessions will be broken down as follows:
+Sessions are broken down as follows:

 Monthly, 1-2 hour sessions hosted virtually and led by Effie, involving a specific topic from the overall curriculum, including periodic presentations from other industry professionals.

 Two in-person weekend workshops, also led by Effie.
-The first will occur September 28-29, 2018 in Charleston, SC, and the last in April 2019.
+The first occured September 28-29, 2018 in Charleston, SC, and the second in May.

-There will also be a writing workshop component, where participants will work on short film scripts during the program, and will be encouraged to submit those for 2019-2020 Indie Grants funding.
+There is also a writing workshop component, where participants work on short film scripts during the program, and are encouraged to submit those for Indie Grants funding.